Quasiconformal characterization of Schottky sets: Introduction

-Let $\{U_i\}_{i\in I}$ be a collection of disjoint Jordan regions in $\widehat \C$.
+Let $\{U_i\}_{i\in I}$ be a collection of at least two disjoint Jordan regions in $\widehat \C$ with distinct boundaries (so we exclude the trivial scenario that the collection consists of only two Jordan regions that share the same boundary).
 We say that the regions $U_i$, $i\in I$, are \textit{uniformly quasiconformally pairwise circularizable} if there exists $K\geq 1$ such that every pair $U_i,U_j$, $i\neq j$, is $K$-quasiconformally circularizable.
 We now state our main theorem.